Supporters & Enrollment

 Project Lifesaver relies on proven radio technology and specially trained search and rescue teams in the Sherburne County Sheriff’s Office, Big Lake, and Elk River Police Departments.
 Applicants who are enrolled in the Project Lifesaver program wear a personalized wristband that emits a unique tracking signal.
 When caregivers call 911 and state that the applicant is a member of the Project Lifesaver program and that the applicant is missing, a search and rescue team responds to the wanderer's last known area and starts searching with the mobile locater tracking system.
 Search times have been reduced from hours and days to minutes.

-In over 3,100 searches worldwide, there have been no reported serious injuries or deaths.
-Recovery times average less than 30 minutes.
+In over 3,739 searches worldwide, recovery times average less than 30 minutes.

 Project Lifesaver teams are specially trained, not only in search and rescue and the use of the electronic tracking equipment, but also in the methods necessary to communicate with a person who has Alzheimer’s Disease, Autism, Down Syndrome, or a related cognitive disorder.
 Locating the individual is only part of the mission.
 The person who is located will be disoriented, anxious, and untrusting.
 The Project Lifesaver team knows how to approach the individual, gain their trust and put them at ease for the trip home.